sarahciston/codingcare/posts/0critintro.md

 The stitch as theorized by cárdenas (and all practices of craft) are important lived practices of embodied intersectional feminist work that move it actively beyond theory.
 When applied materially and conceptually in technological spheres, [XXXXX]

-#### Rematerializing theory and practice
+#### Rematerializing, reentangling theory and practice

 Practice and theory are tangibly intertwined in craft as TechnoCraft.
-While craft is not the only domain where theory and practice merge, it is useful to draw on craft metaphorically and literally [because it is accessible across domains].
+While craft is not the only domain where theory and practice merge, it is useful to draw on craft metaphorically and literally of how it merges the two accessibly while reaching across domains.

 Craft shows — through maker processes — how doing becomes being and being becomes doing.
-It sounds overly simplistic, but as actions of making yield creations, craft reemphasizes the actions of making alongside the creations as objects and shows how the theories of making emerge from and are embedded in the actions and objects of craft.
-By attending to craft as process — and to technology as its processes, its people, its protocols — it also expands beyond the crafting of objects to include communities of practice, or sociotechnical systems:
+It may seem too simple but it is important: As actions of making yield creations, craft reemphasizes the making alongside objects made.
+It shows how theories of objects (be they media, tech, or craft objects) emerge from and are embedded in the actions that produce them.
+Attending to craft as process — and to technology as its processes, its people, its protocols — expands beyond the crafting of objects to include communities of practice, or sociotechnical systems:

 >"craft in terms of a set of materials and practices—that is, fiber art—it hopes to advocate that craft might more usefully be viewed as a process, as in crafting an identity, or crafting a community" [@fountainSurvivalKnittestCraft2021]

-These are not metaphors but material, infrastructures undergirding systems that uphold power — woven into the warp and weft of all processes.
+These are not metaphors only.
+They are material, infrastructural systems that undergird and uphold power — woven into the warp and weft of all processes.
 With fiber art this is literal, and it demonstrates concretely the ways these processes operate in other mediums too:

 >"[Garments] process and store data.
 Because there is no difference between the process of weaving and the woven design, cloths persist as records of the processes which fed into their production: how many women worked on them, the techniques they used, the skills they employed.
-The visible pattern is integral to the process which produced it; the program and the pattern are continuous. [@plantZerosOnes1998]
+The visible pattern is integral to the process which produced it; the program and the pattern are continuous." [@plantZerosOnes1998]

->"craft, or more broadly the notion of crafting, is an essential strategy for living and loving ‘otherwise.’ [@fountainSurvivalKnittestCraft2021]

-[sadiebenningitwasn'tlove]

-tech = lab approach Bell Labs, **The Lab Book: "anything is a lab"** "creativity as basic to research. >research-creation [@wershlerLabBook2022]
+Echoes of this concept can be seen in current research methods like Critical Code Studies, an approach to reading code that situates it within its material, cultural contexts rather than viewing it as a neutral static object [@marinoCriticalCodeStudies2020a].
+Through such material reckonings, we can not only use different lenses to reflect on existing technologies but also gain the means to reimagine them for different purposes.
+As queer craft art historian Daniel Fountain says, "craft, or more broadly the notion of crafting, is an essential strategy for living and loving 'otherwise'" [@fountainSurvivalKnittestCraft2021].
+What does this 'otherwise' look like and how does it come about?

+#### Refusal & material resistance

+TechNO:

+In Sara Ahmed's concept of "queer use"

+Queer use, fit
+>"as if they are here because they happened to fit rather than they fit because of how the structure was built." [@ahmedQueerUse2018](overfit/underfit)
+Sara Ahmed says, "I think of an institution as an old garment: it has acquired the shape of those who tend to wear it such that it is easier to wear if you have that shape.
+And this is why I think of privilege as an energy saving device; less effort is required to pass through when a world has been assembled around you."
+In the machine learning parlance we might say that infrastructures and institutions are overfitting for select populations — not only overrepresenting them but designed to suit them — while unable to account for others [@ahmedQueerUse2018].
+With the capacity to craft our own garments, technologies, systems, institutions, we can create new fits.

+>"To queer use is to linger on the material qualities of that which you are supposed to pass over; it is to recover a potential from materials that have been left behind, all the things you can do with paper if you refuse the instructions.
+That recovery can be dangerous.
+The creativity of queer use becomes an act of destruction, whether intended or not; not digesting something, spitting it out; putting it about."
+(TechNo)

 <!-- ahree lee weaving work -->